 Warning to homeowners on significant changes to capital gains rules from April 2020

-The new rules mean that from 6 April 2020 you will have a 30-day deadline from completion of a sale to calculate the gain, report it and pay it to HMRC.
-Currently, depending upon the timing of the sale, capital gains tax is due anything between 10 months and 22 months after completion of the sale.
+The new rules mean that from 6 April 2020 you will have a 30-day deadline from completion of a sale to calculate, report and pay tax to HMRC.
+(Please note this has been superseded and 60-days now applies as of 2024)

-Furthermore, the new ‘residential property return’ will be a standalone return to HMRC, which it expects to be submitted online, unless you fall within certain defined groups, where it is not reasonably practicable for you to use digital tools.
-Anyone without a government gateway online account will need to apply for one, which can take up to 10 working days to be issued (and sometimes much longer in busy periods) and this time delay should also be factored in.
+Furthermore, the new ‘residential property return’ will be a standalone return to HMRC.
+It is expected to be submitted online, unless you fall within certain defined groups, where it is not reasonably practicable for you to use digital tools.
+Anyone without a government gateway online account will need to apply for one, which can take up to 10 working days to be issued (and sometimes much longer in busy periods).
+These time delay should be factored in.

 Will you be affected by the capital gains tax changes?

 Homeowners that will be affected are those selling second homes or buy-to-let properties.
-Your main residence is unlikely to be liable for capital gains tax, as it is usually covered by Private Residence Relief, unless it was rented out at some point during ownership, or an additional home was elected as your main residence at some point during ownership.
+Your main residence is unlikely to be liable for capital gains tax.
+This is because it is usually covered by Private Residence Relief.
+Unless it was rented out at some point during ownership, or an additional home was elected as your main residence at some point during ownership.

 Property owners will need to have their records up to date in advance of a sale, so that the 30-day deadline can be met and any potential penalty charges avoided.